davidebolo1993/prs_pipeline/README.md

 ## Output files

-The pipeline stores the correlation matrix and the ld as R objects (.rds format) - named with the output prefix followed by ".corr.rds" and ".ld.rds" respectively.
+The pipeline stores the correlation matrix and the ld as R objects (.rds format) - named with the output prefix followed by `.corr.rds` and `.ld.rds` respectively.
 The correlation matrix can be provided as input to skip the computation of the correlation matrix itself - which is time consuming.

 ### Automatic model

-When using the automatic model without a table of phenotypes as input, the pipeline returns beta scores and predictions from the automatic model - named with the output prefix followed by ".auto.beta_scores.tsv" and ".auto.prs.tsv" respectively
+When using the automatic model without a table of phenotypes as input, the pipeline returns beta scores and predictions from the automatic model - named with the output prefix followed by `.auto.beta_scores.tsv` and `.auto.prs.tsv` respectively
 When using the automatic model with a table of phenotypes as input, the pipeline further tests the generated predictions on the provided phenotype.
-Performances are stored as summary files - named with the output prefix followed by ".auto.summary.tsv" and ".auto.summary.rds" respectively
+Performances are stored as summary files - named with the output prefix followed by `.auto.summary.tsv` and `.auto.summary.rds` respectively

 ### Grid model

 Grid model can only be run with a table of phenotypes as input.
-The pipeline returns beta scores and predictions from the grid model - named with the output prefix followed by ".auto.grid_scores.tsv" and "grid.prs.tsv" respectively - as well as performances of tested models as a tab-separated value file -  named with the output prefix followed by ".grid.allsummary.tsv" - and those of the best model as an additional R object - named with the output prefix followed by ".grid.bestsummary.rds".
+The pipeline returns beta scores and predictions from the grid model - named with the output prefix followed by `.auto.grid_scores.tsv` and `grid.prs.tsv` respectively - as well as performances of tested models as a tab-separated value file -  named with the output prefix followed by `.grid.allsummary.tsv` - and those of the best model as an additional R object - named with the output prefix followed by `.grid.bestsummary.rds`.

 ## Sbatch script